Title: First Wave

 Artist: David Spriggs

-Location: Oku-Noto Triennale, Suzu, Japan
+Location: Oku-Noto Triennale, Suzu, Japan.
+Penticton Art Gallery, BC, Canada

 Date: 2021